 The Company evaluates the carrying value of long-lived assets when impairment indicators are present or when circumstances indicate that impairment may exist.
+The evaluation is performed at the lowest level of identifiable cash flow.
 The Company performs an impairment test by preparing an expected undiscounted cash flow projection.
 If the projection indicates that the recorded amount of the long-lived asset is not expected to be recovered, the carrying value is reduced to estimated fair value.
 The cash flow projection and fair value represents management's best estimate, using appropriate and customary assumptions, projections and methodologies, at the date of evaluation.
 For discussion on impairment for goodwill and indefinite-lived intangible assets, refer to Note 4.
 "Goodwill and Intangible Assets."